 Third, because market designers’ tools have grown so powerful, there should be a reflection on what their aggregate effects on distribution, fairness and various conceptions of justice and well-being is/should be, and on who should be accountable for these effects.
 Economists have been held accountable for the 2008 financial collapse.
 What if a market they had contributed to design badly screw up?
 What if their powerful algorithms are used for bad purpose?
 When physicists, psychologists and engineers have sensed that their tools were powerful enough to manipulate people or launch nuclear wars, they have set up disciplinary ethics committees, gone into social activism and tried to educate decision makers and the public.
 How about economists?

-If these questions are not going away, it because they are not deficiencies to be fixed through scientific progress, but choices to be made, no matter how big their data are and powerful their modeling tools become.
+If these questions are not going away, it because they are not deficiencies to be fixed through scientific progress, but choices to be made by economists, no matter how big their data and powerful their modeling tools.
 Unpacking the epistemological and ethical choice mechanism design make, the benefits they expect, but also the paths foregone is important.